nickbrandt/GitLab/doc/ci/environments/environments_dashboard.md

 The Environments and [Operations](../../user/operations_dashboard/index.md) dashboards share the same list of projects.
 When you add or remove a project from one, GitLab adds or removes the project from the other.

+A maximum of 150 projects may be added.

 ## Environment dashboards on GitLab.com